Camping on the Festival Grounds

 What is your dog policy?

-If you bring your dog, you will be asked to sign an affidavit attesting to the fact that you understand our rules and notes, listed below. ;
+If you do bring your dog, you will be asked to sign an affidavit attesting to the fact that you have read the policy below and that you will comply with it.
+If we have to ask you to remove your dog, you will not receive a refund.

 The closest kennel is Shadow Birch Kennel, 207-637-2671.